 In August 1993, the deSteiguers again returned to Tahlequah when NSU hired John as a senior development officer and as executive director of the NSU Foundation.
 He came to Oklahoma Christian in January 2003 as part of then-President Mike O’Neal’s new administration.

 John and Darla live in Edmond, where John is a deacon and frequent Bible class teacher at Memorial Road Church of Christ.
-Their two children, Joe and Abby, both attend Oklahoma Christian.
+Their daughter Abby attends Oklahoma Christian.